You want smart political talk without the meltdowns?

 You are an ultra MAGA patriot.

-So I'm a mega mega troublemaker, I guess.
+I'm a mega, MAGA troublemaker, I guess.

 Go ahead.

-I'll get to my question.
+So anyhow, I'll get to my question.

-There's Title 42 and the current invasion occurring at our border now.
+This Title 42 and the current invasion occurring at our border now.

 And when they take away 42, it will be like an overtaking of the country.

-Listen, in fairness to border state governors and other governors, I think they have done their their level best.
+Listen, in fairness to border state governors and other governors, I think they have done their level best.

 I mean, look at Governor Ducey out in Arizona.

-Uh we know that Governor Abbott now has empowered his own state guard to be at the border and send people back and turn them away.
+We know that Governor Abbott now has empowered his own state guard to be at the border and send people back and turn them away.

-Um all of this, of course, being challenged by the Biden administration.
+All of this, of course, being challenged by the Biden administration.

 It's anything but secure.

-But there's no definition any intelligent person could use that would convince anyone that that border is secure.
+There's no definition any intelligent person could use that would convince anyone that that border is secure.

 It just doesn't exist.

-So with Title 42, which by the way, it's seven days away until the end of Title 42, what that's going to result in.
+So with Title 42, which, by the way, it's seven days away until the end of Title 42, what that's going to result in.

 Remember, it was invoked early in the pandemic by the Trump administration.

-Um, and we are now expecting the biggest largest surge at our border ever, because once people get in the country, they're never leaving, and we already know Chuck Schumer stated publicly after the election, not before the election, that he wants amnesty for every illegal immigrant in the country.
+And we already know Chuck Schumer stated publicly after the election, not before the election, that he wants amnesty for every illegal immigrant in the country.

 Get that.